Financial Assistance While Waiting on Disability

 To qualify for SNAP, you'll need to meet certain income and asset limits.
 But those vary somewhat from state to state.
 For instance, some states won't count your car as an asset.
 And some states allow you to deduct child support payments from your total income, while others don't.

 You should qualify for SNAP benefits if you're financially eligible for SSI or TANF benefits, because the income and resource limits are similar.
-You'll also likely qualify for this food assistance program if you have little to no income while waiting for SSDI disability benefits to be approved.
+You'll also likely qualify for this food assistance program if you have little to no income while you're waiting for SSDI disability benefits to be approved.
+Read about getting food stamps while waiting for SSDI.

 Get Help Paying Medical Bills

 If you're no longer working because of a disability, you might not have access to health insurance.
-You might be able to get help covering medical costs through the Medicaid program.
+You might be able to get help covering medical costs through the Medicaid program, even after you start receiving disability benefits.

 Medicaid provides health insurance (and sometimes dental coverage) to individuals with low incomes.
 There are two ways to apply for Medicaid.
 You can: